 Yes, Flex Seal works so well on wood.
 It makes a coating that protects wood from rotting, moisture, scratches, and direct sunlight.

-By spraying Flex Seal, it will make a rubberized watertight barrier on the wood surface.
+Spraying Flex Seal, will make a rubberized watertight barrier on the wood surface.

 Flex Seal works great on wood.
 It is easy to use.
 It finishes any woodworking project or furniture better than most finishing products.